A FIRST-TIME VISITOR’S GUIDE TO VICTORIA, BC: THE 18 BEST THINGS TO DO

 Address: 100 Comox Rd, Nanaimo, BC V9R 3H7, Canada

 If you keep walking, you’ll get to Maffeo Sutton Park that overlooks Nanaimo Harbour.
-It’s a great place for picnics and community events and has a swimming area, playground, walking trails, as well as the Nanaimo city sign!
+It’s a great place for picnics and community events.
+There’s also a swimming area, playground, walking trails, and the Nanaimo sign!

 Harbourfront Walkway continues almost all the way to the BC Ferries Departure Bay Terminal.